HARBBEY21166/requirement-analysis/README.md

 - **Manage Rooms**: Add, update, or remove room inventories
 - **View Booking Reports**: Generate and analyze booking statistics
 - **System Configuration**: Adjust system-wide settings

-### Creating Use Case Diagrams

-When creating use case diagrams:
-- Identify all potential actors
-- List all system functions from each actor's perspective
-- Keep use cases concise and focused
-- Use clear, descriptive names
-- Show relationships and interactions
-- Validate with stakeholders

-Use Case Diagrams are a powerful tool in requirement analysis, providing a clear, visual representation of system functionality and user interactions.

-# Requirement Analysis in Software Development

-[...
-Previous sections remain the same ...]

 ## Acceptance Criteria